PaulB-H/simple_sockets/readme.md

 	<li>Expanding textarea**</li>
 </ul>

-<p><small><em>* Normally a textarea does not auto-resize, I used a hack to create a "shadow clone" that matches the content of the textarea, becomes visible briefly to get a height, sets the hight of the real textarea to match, before hiding again.</em></small></p>
+<p><small><em>* Normally a textarea does not auto-resize, I found a hack to create a "shadow clone" that matches the content of the textarea, becomes visible briefly to get a height, sets the hight of the real textarea to match, before hiding again.</em></small></p>

 <h5>Profanity filtering</h5>
-<p>Currently this is only enabled for usernames, I will need to find a more efficient way to do messages.</p>
+<p>Currently this is only enabled for usernames, I am interested in a more efficient way to do long messages.</p>

 <h2>Libraries / Frameworks / Packages</h2>
 <ul>